 In the professional world, saying “no” can feel uncomfortable.
 Many professionals, especially non-native English speakers, worry that turning down a request may sound rude, damage relationships, or even close doors to future opportunities.

-But here’s the truth: you don’t always have to say “yes.”
 In fact, being able to decline politely is an important communication skill that shows respect for your own time while maintaining professionalism and goodwill.

 If you struggle with this, don’t worry.
 Below are 15 polite and professional ways to say “no” in Business English—without sounding harsh or negative.